mieweb/chat-component/README.md

 ## State Management

 The component uses Zustand for state management.
-You can access the store directly:
+You can access the store to programmatically control the component and react to changes.

+### Accessing the Store

 ```jsx
 import { useChatStore } from '@mieweb/chat-component';